South Korea, Busan

 Public transportation

-In Busan, like in Seoul, public transport is well organised.
-There are four metro lines (Busan metro map), 1 light rail transit system and a well-organized network of bus connections.
+Like in Seoul, public transport in Busan is well-organised.
+There are four metro lines (Busan metro map), one light rail transit system and a well-organized network of bus connections.

-Buses in Busan are marked with colours and, like in Seoul, they mean the type of service offered.
-So, there are city buses running on short routes, as well as express buses going to the outskirts of the city.
+Buses in Busan are marked with colours, which, like in Seoul, indicate the type of service offered.
+So, there are city buses running on short routes and express buses going to the outskirts of the city.

 Metro

 Getting around the city by metro is very easy.
-All stations are marked well, and described with clear connection maps.
-Destination announcements are made in Korean, English, Japanese and Chinese.
-The sound of a bird is used for stops that are transfer points, accompanied by announcements in 4 languages.
-Really travelling by subway in South Korea is a pure pleasure.
+All stations are marked well and described with clear connection maps.
+Destination announcements are made in Korean, English, Japanese, and Chinese.
+The sound of a bird is used for stops that are transfer points, accompanied by announcements in four languages.
+Really, travelling by subway in South Korea is a pure pleasure.

-More info about metro connections in Busan you can find on humetro.busan.kr
+You can find More information about the metro connections in Busan on humetro.busan.kr

 Bus

 However, travelling by bus should be learned.
-This is not an easy task since most stops do not have descriptions in English.
-Also, as a rule, drivers do not speak this language well.
-What’s important, it’s also not worth counting stops along the way.
-It is because – usually, drivers don’t stop at most of them when nobody is waiting there.
+This is not an easy task since most stops do not have descriptions in English, and drivers do not speak this language well.
+What’s important is that it’s also not worth counting stops along the way.
+This is because drivers usually don’t stop at most of them when nobody is waiting there.
 However, there is a way to deal with it.

-To use the bus transport and not get lost in the city, we used the Naver Map.
-Before getting on the bus you need to search for connections that suits you to get from point A to B. The map often shows that we have several bus lines to choose from.
+To use bus transport and avoid getting lost in the city, we used Naver Map.
+Before getting on the bus, you need to search for a connection that suits you to get from point A to B. The map often shows that we have several bus lines to choose from.

-After getting on the bus, you need to select its number on the map.
+After getting on the bus, you must select its number on the map.
 Make sure you are online and have GPS enabled.
 Let the map lead you along your bus route to your destination.
-You will see on the map all the time your current location and distance to point B. Before the end of the route, you can enlarge the map.
+You will see your current location on the map and the distance to point B. Before the end of the route, you can enlarge the map.
 That will allow you to see the outline of buildings and the exact number of stops remaining at the end of the route.
-When you see that the bus has passed the penultimate stop, turn on the STOP button.
+When the bus has passed the penultimate stop, turn on the STOP button.
 You will be sure that the driver will not pass your stop.

-We travelled in this way by buses in Seoul, Busan and Daejeon, and this method always worked great.
-What’s more, we also saw other tourists driving with GPS enabled and Naver Map, and local tourists from Korea.
-This is definitely a very popular and proven way.
-In my opinion, the only one that will allow you to get anywhere and at any time.
+We travelled this way by bus in Seoul, Busan, and Daejeon, and this method always worked great.
+What’s more, we also saw other tourists driving with GPS enabled and Naver Map and local tourists from Korea.
+This is definitely a very popular and proven way—in my opinion, the only one that will allow you to get anywhere and at any time.

 Busan – the summer capital of South Korea.
 Why is it worth coming here?

 Busan is a great city.
-Although the city is called the summer capital of Korea, it is teeming with life all year round.
+Although it is called the summer capital of Korea, it is teeming with life all year round.
 Part of the city is state-of-the-art and impresses with glass skyscrapers.
-The port – the largest in Korea guarantees excellent communication by sea and a daily fresh supply of fish and seafood.
-In Gamcheon Village you can find the past: colourful houses, cobbled streets and kimchi pickled in barrels placed in gardens and on terraces.
+The port – the largest in Korea—guarantees excellent communication by sea and a daily fresh supply of fish and seafood.
+In Gamcheon Village, you can find the past: colourful houses, cobbled streets, and kimchi pickled in barrels placed in gardens and on terraces.

-Wide and sandy beaches and numerous forests, parks and walking paths give you the opportunity to rest and relax from the hustle and bustle of the city.
+Wide sandy beaches and numerous forests, parks, and walking paths give you the opportunity to rest and relax from the hustle and bustle of the city.
 In addition to the coast surrounded by islands, the city is also surrounded by mountains.
-There is the Jirisan National Park located – which is one of the most beautiful ones in the country.
+Jirisan National Park is located there, and it is one of the most beautiful ones in the country.

-Public transport is well organized and thanks to it you can get everywhere.
+Public transport is well organized, and thanks to it, you can get everywhere.
 Local cuisine guarantees a culinary experience at the highest level.
-Street food – just like in Seoul, delights with simplicity and taste.
+Street food, like in Seoul, is delightful because of its simplicity and taste.

-For how many days is it worth coming to Busan?
+How many days is it worth to come to Busan?

-Many people ask if it is worth coming here only for one day from Seoul.
-No, if you only have one day, better to skip Busan.
-There are many other places around Seoul where you can spend such a day.
+Many ask if it is worth coming here from Seoul for only one day.
+No, if you only have one day, it is better to skip Busan.
+You can spend such a day in many other places around Seoul.

 It is worth coming to Busan for a minimum of 3 days.
 There are large distances between some attractions in the city.
 It is not worth being in a hurry here.
 And what is worthy?
 Worth stopping for a moment, relaxing, and noticing what surrounds us.
-Admire close contact with nature – especially since in many places it is unique.
+Admire close contact with nature – especially since, in many places, it is unique.
 It is also worth noting the differences between Seoul and Busan, visible not only in the architecture of both cities.
 Busan also has a greater diversity of foreign languages.
-For example, at Busan Station, there is a small Chinatown, inhabited by …..
-Russians, so you may hear mainly the Russian language there.
+For example, Busan Station has a small Chinatown, inhabited by …..
+Russians so that you can hear the Russian language there.

 Busan is a wonderful melting pot of diversity.
-It is worth feeling it on your own skin.
+It is worth feeling it on your skin.

 Where to find more news about Busan

-If you are looking for more information about Busan: about festivals, concerts or cultural events, check below official pages below.
-There you will find a lot of information about tourist attractions, and many maps and folders to download – all in English.
+If you are looking for more information about Busan, such as festivals, concerts, or cultural events, check the official pages below.
+There, you will find a lot of information about tourist attractions and many maps and folders to download—all in English.
 There is also a large section about health tourism in Busan, including a special offer dedicated to foreigners.

 SOUTH KOREA – MY OTHER POSTS